dwhenry01/KY_County_Drug_Deaths_By_Alcohol_Status/README.md

 Since the comparison that I wanted to make relied on if a county was wet or dry, one issue is that distinction is not included in the initially data set.
 Searching online, I was unable to easily find a list of Kentucky counties and their wet/dry status for a particular year.
-Doing reasearch on it, over the last decade many counties have held votes on their alcohol status, so that does fuzzy up the end result a bit.
+Doing research on it, over the last decade many counties have held votes on their alcohol status, so that does fuzzy up the end result a bit.
 Since the API consisted of a range, I was hoping to find a list of counties from somewhere in the middle.
 However, I ended up using a map published